-4.0 Discussion
+4 Discussion

-4.1 Temporal and Spatial Variation of Snowpack Conditions
+4.1 Temporal and spatial variation in snowpack conditions

-- 5 Missions were conducted over a range of snowpack conditions including peak snowpack with both fresh and aged snow, ice covered snow, partial snow cover during melt and snow free just after melt.
-In this sense, the experiment offers a realistic sampling of ephemeral snow packs for the temperate climate regions of our study sites.
-In contrast to studies reviewed in Section 1, snow pack conditions were often icy (5 of 29 dates) and patchy (6 of 29 dates) due to frequent rain on snow events.
-Ideally, the temporal sampling could have been enhanced by adding additional missions during the same day or adjacent days - 10 to assess the impact of sky and weather conditions on ΔSD estimates.
+Missions were conducted over a range of snowpack conditions including peak snowpack with both fresh and aged snow, ice-covered snow, partial snow cover during melt and no snow just after melt.
+In this sense, the experiment offers a realistic sampling of ephemeral snowpacks for the temperate climate regions of our study sites.
+In contrast to studies reviewed in Sect.
+1, snowpack conditions were often icy (5 of 29 dates) and patchy (6 of 29 dates) due to frequent rain-onsnow events.
+Ideally, the temporal sampling could have been enhanced by adding additional missions during the same day or adjacent days to assess the impact of sky and weather conditions on Δ SD estimates.

-The uncertainty of in-situ ΔSD was primarily due to precision error from spatial variability rather than measurement error.
-This aspect is important when evaluating image based estimates of ΔSD since the difference between a single in-situ and remote measurement will include some element of spatial uncertainty due to differences in the compared area.
-A number of

-- 15 previous studies have directly reported the RMSD between image based ΔSD and point measurements (e.g. Nolan et al. 2014; Harder et al. 2016; Vander Jagt et al., 2016).
-One may argue that single measurement comparisons includes the horizontal uncertainty of the image based map but practically speaking users of ΔSD maps are likely interested in the transect average in the same manner that users of current in-situ networks require transect averages rather than the spatial distribution of ΔSD at cm resolution.
-Nevertheless, the within transect range of ΔSD from both in-situ and image based approaches is important for - 20 understanding the representativeness of the measurements as well as potential biases.
-In this regard, the within transect variation for image based ΔSD was approximately the same magnitude as for in-situ ΔSD but skewed towards lower ΔSD when considering snow depth due to local positive biases in the snow free DSM in the presence of vegetation.
-Similar biases have been reported in previous studies (Vander Jagt et al., 2016; Gindraux et al., 2017).
+The uncertainty of in situ Δ SD was primarily due to precision error from spatial variability rather than measurement error.
+This aspect is important when evaluating image-based estimates of Δ SD since the difference between a single in situ and remote measurement will include some element of spatial uncertainty due to differences in the compared area.
+A number of previous studies have directly reported the RMSD between image-based Δ SD and point measurements (e.g. Nolan et al., 2015; Harder et al., 2016; Vander Jagt et al., 2015).
+One may argue that single-measurement comparisons include the horizontal uncertainty of the image-based map but practically speaking users of Δ SD maps are likely interested in the transect average in the same manner that users of current in situ networks require transect averages rather than the spatial distribution of Δ SD at centimetre resolution.
+Nevertheless, the within-transect range of Δ SD from both in situ and image-based approaches is important for understanding the representativeness of the measurements as well as potential biases.
+In this regard, the within-transect variation for image-based Δ SD was approximately the same magnitude as for in situ Δ SD but skewed towards lower Δ SD when considering snow depth due to local positive biases in the snowfree DSM in the presence of vegetation.
+Similar biases have been reported in previous studies (Vander Jagt et al., 2015; Gindraux et al., 2017).